NVIDIA/cloud-native-stack/install-guides/Ubuntu-22-04_Server_x86-arm64_v8.2.md

 ### Installing the Ubuntu Operating System
-These instructions require installing Ubuntu Server LTS 22.04.
-Ubuntu Server can be downloaded [here](http://cdimage.ubuntu.com/releases/22.04/release/).
+These instructions require installing Ubuntu Server LTS 22.04 Ubuntu Server can be downloaded [here](http://cdimage.ubuntu.com/releases/20.04.4/release/).

 Please reference the [Ubuntu Server Installation Guide](https://ubuntu.com/tutorials/tutorial-install-ubuntu-server#1-overview).

 ## Installing Container Runtime

 You need to install a container runtime into each node in the cluster so that Pods can run there.
-Currently Cloud Native Stack provides below container runtimes
+Currently Cloud Native Stack provides below container runtimes:

 - [Installing Containerd](#Installing-Containerd)
 - [Installing CRI-O](#Installing-CRI-O)

-### Installing Containerd
+`NOTE:` Only install one of either `Containerd` or `CRI-O`, not both!

+These steps apply to both runtimes.

 Set up the repository and update the apt package index: